-Jared Auclair, PhD, Interim Dean, Northeastern University College of Professional Studies Tom Browne, Founder & CEO, C to C Services Rebecca Pontikes, JD, Employee Rights Lawyer, Pontikes Law, LLC PLENARY KEYNOTE SESSION 8:45 Plenary Keynote Introduction Laszlo G. Radvanyi, PhD, Professor, Department of Immunology, University of Toronto 8:50 Ex vivo and in situ Engineered Stroma Targeted CAR T Cells for the Treatment of Solid Tumors and Fibrosis Ellen Puré.
-PhD.
-Chair & Professor.
-Biomedical Sciences.
-University of Pennsylvania Engineered chimeric antigen receptor expressing T cells (CARTs) have had a major impact on the treatment of hematopoietic cancers.
-Solid tumors however, are largely resistant to malignant cell-targeted CAR Ts due to a stromarich microenvironment.
-This talk will provide proof-of-concept for therapeutic efficacy of ex vivo and in situ engineered stroma-targeted CAR Ts in solid tumors and tissue fibrosis, and their capacity to synergize with chemo- and other immune-based therapies.
+Jared Auclair, PhD, Interim Dean, Northeastern University College of Professional Studies Tom Browne, Founder & CEO, C to C Services Rebecca Pontikes, JD, Employee Rights Lawyer, Pontikes Law, LLC PLENARY KEYNOTE SESSION 8:45 Plenary Keynote Introduction Laszlo G. Radvanyi, PhD, Professor, Department of Immunology, University of Toronto

+8:50 Ex vivo and in vivo Engineered Stroma Targeted CAR T Cells for the Treatment of Solid Tumors and Fibrosis Ellen Puré, PhD.
+Chair & Professor, Biomedical Sciences.
+University of Pennsylvania RADIOPHARMACEUTICAL THERAPIES Precision Medicine for Cancer

+Engineered chimeric antigen receptor expressing T cells (CARTs) have had a major impact on the treatment of hematopoietic cancers.
+Solid tumors however, are largely resistant to malignant cell-targeted CAR Ts due to a stroma-rich microenvironment.
+This talk will provide proof-of-concept for the rapeutic efficacy of ex vivo and in situ engineered stroma-targeted CAR Ts in solid tumors and tissue fibrosis, and their capacity to synergize with chemo- and other immune-based therapies.
 9:35 Coffee Break in the Exhibit Hall with Poster Viewing ENTREPRENEUR MEET-UP Fostering Entrepreneurship and Models for Start-Ups